dcloud/graymalkin-lane/CLI.md

 | ``pwd`` | Tells you what the **p**resent **w**orking *d*irectory is.
 Your shell is always running from a directory! |
 | ``cd`` | *C*hange *d*irectory.
 Navigate the file system on your computer. |
 | ``type`` | Helps you learn what different commands are |

+## Customizing the command line to work for you

+### Your terminal (application)

+On Mac OS X, the built-in terminal application is named *Terminal.* You can select and customize themes that control colors, font, window size, etc. Many developers opt for a theme that provides light text on a dark background, such as the "Pro" theme in *Terminal*.

+*Introduce idea of shell customization by hidden files in your $HOME.

+### Bash

+#### `.bashrc`, `.bash_profile`, etc.

+Explain .profile, etc. in an accessible way.